What Is Cardano and How Does It Work?

 Why Was Cardano Invented?

-Cardano is the only project that follows a scientific approach to develop its blockchain, which is being built by an expert and experienced team of engineers and academics.
+Cardano is the only project that follows a scientific approach to develop its blockchain and is peer-reviewed, which is being built by an expert and experienced team of engineers and academics.
 The blockchain's primary objective is to deliver scalable, secure, and robust technology for running financial applications that can be reliably used by millions of consumers daily.
 That's why the project team has employed the same meticulous approach used in mission-critical banking systems.

 The long-term vision of the blockchain and its cryptocurrency aligns the challenges and requirements of both the users and regulators, providing them with a way to engage and interact seamlessly.
 This innovative style of regulatory digitisation is likely to deliver financial freedom and inclusion to millions of users globally who currently don't have access to financial services due to a wide variety of reasons.
 On the one hand, the underlying network will bring regulatory efficiency; on the other, the ADA token will ensure the quick and affordable transfer of money.

 How Does Cardano Work and What Technology Is Behind It?